 - The telephone number from where you are calling

 - The address and any landmarks to assist the ambulance in locating you

 - A description of the victim's condition as best you can

 DO NOT HANG UP!
 Let the emergency personnel end the conversation.
 They may have additional questions that are important to help you.

 After the call, be sure to unlock your door and turn on any outside lights if appropriate.
 Try to have a neighbor, friend, or relative stationed in front of your house or location to help direct ambulance personnel to the victim.

 Our Walk-In Care Clinic offers urgent care, treating everyday illnesses and minor injuries.

 Feeling under the weather?
 Suffering from a simple broken bone or muscle strain?
 Do you need stitches for a cut?
-Just walk in.
-We can help!
+Just give us a call, then come on down—we can help!
 Learn about our Walk-In Care Clinic.